mastrojs/mastrojs.github.io/data/guide/setup.md

 title: "Setup: GitHub, VS Code and Mastro"
 ---

 There are various ways to run Mastro, which is a general-purpose web framework and static site generator.
-The by far easiest way is with the Mastro _Visual Studio Code for the Web_ extension, which lets you run Mastro as a static site generator right in your browser.
+By far the easiest way is with the Mastro _Visual Studio Code for the Web_ extension, which lets you run Mastro as a static site generator right in your browser.
 No need to install anything or learn how to use the command line.

 :::tip
 ## Alternative option: command line